AR : The Superpower Your Brand Needs

 AR turns your brand from Clark Kent to Superman

-People are no longer susceptible to the conventional advertisements and the typical monotonous messages they convey.
+People are no longer susceptible to conventional advertisements and the typical monotonous messages they convey.
 Ads are no longer compelling or wanted.
 The moment an advertisement hinders the show they’re watching, they skip it and change the channel.

 Pepsi, a global food and beverage brand infused AR in their marketing campaigns to drive brand awareness.
 To promote the Pepsi Max drink, they displayed poster ads at a bus stop in London.
 They weren’t your typical poster ads.
 They were AR-powered immersive ads which created a sci-fi illusion for people, entertaining them while marketing their product.
 Which proved to be a lot more interesting and interactive than normal ads.